 Christmas time, days of joy, and celebration.
-Houses and cities wear their festive clothes, acquiring light and color, while the kitchens are flooded with aromas of traditional dishes and Christmas cookies.
+Houses and cities wear their festive clothes, acquiring light and color, while the kitchens are flooded with the aromas of traditional dishes and Christmas cookies.

 With dozens of customs, which marry the Greek Christmas traditions with the ancient Greek customs, the inhabitants of the country celebrate one of the most important religious holidays, a few days before the arrival of the new year.
 In fact, many of these customs reflect the anxieties of rural people, farmers, and ranchers.